I review the latest evidence on what foods help you cope with your morning sickness and whether they really work.

 Most women report feeling sick when they get hungry, but getting too full can also trigger the unpleasant response.

-Tip: Cut meal size in half but eat more often and regularly, never letting yourself get too hungry or too full.
+Tip: Cut meal size in half but eat more often and regularly.
+Never letting yourself get too hungry or too full.

-Sadly, morning sickness is inevitable for many women entering pregnancy.
-Yes, there are dietary recommendations that are often prescribed to manage symptoms, but many of the guidelines are fairly weak in nature.
-Recently, The Society of Obstetricians and Gynaecologists of Canada released new guidelines on treating pregnant women suffering from nausea and vomiting.
-The new guidelines suggest that there is little evidence to support the idea that certain foods will actually relieve symptoms and that women should just eat whatever pregnancy-safe food they want.
-Honestly, I love this recommendation.
-Just eat what you crave!
-Pregnancy is a really amazing time to practice mindful eating because your body is going to tell you exactly what it needs – your job is just to listen.
-Most of the recommendations given today are purely anecdotal and may work on one individual, but not with another because every body is different.
-Many of the options I’ve provided you with may work for you or they may not, sadly morning sickness is one of those things you’re forced to experience and may be practically impossible to avoid.
-Some of the foods mentioned above may have also worked because of the potential for the placebo effect – where we believe strongly that it will work, but not really based on any scientific evidence.
-Bottom line- just do what works for you and find that “happy place” where you’re feeling your best.
+Pregnancy is a really amazing time to practice mindful eating because your body is going to tell you exactly what it needs.
+Your job is just to listen.
+Most recommendations purely anecdotal and may work on one individual, but not with another because every body is different.
+Some of the foods mentioned above may have also worked because of the potential for the placebo effect.
+This is where we believe strongly that it will work, but not really based on any scientific evidence.
+In terms of the best foods for morning sickness, just do what works for you and find that “happy place” where you’re feeling your best.

 Contribution By: